My account is sending spam

 - Make sure your vacation response is turned off.

-Malware can corrupt your system and capture your sensitive information, like passwords and bank account numbers.
+Malware can corrupt your system and capture sensitive information, like passwords and bank account numbers.
 There are several anti-malware programs you can find online that detect and remove malware on Macs and PCs.
+Learn more about protecting your computer in the Safety Center.

 Email providers can't prevent such forgery, but if fraud is identified, action can be taken.